jspacco/cs220-messy-code1/README.md

 ## ex5

 Swifties want tickets to Taylor Swift's latest concern from TicketMaster.
 They line up and then TicketMaster will serve them tickets first in first out.
-There are 1,000,001 tickets.
+TicketMaster can decide how many tickets are available for a concert.
+The first N people in line (assuming TicketMaster has N tickets) will get a ticket, and the rest will not receive a ticket.

 ## In person critiques of code they've never really seen before